Mercury in fish: The trouble with tuna and other seafood

 In other words, chunk light tuna met expectations as a relatively low mercury fish.
 But chunk white and solid white tuna tested at levels that exceed the EPA limit.

-“According to the U.S. EPA reference dose of 0.1 microgram/kg body weight per day and a mean mercury value of 0.619 ppm, a 25-kg (or 55-lb) child may consume 75 g (or 2.6 ounces) of canned chunk white tuna only once every 18.6 days.”
+As a result, say the researchers, pregnant women and kids should be careful about tuna consumption.
+If we follow the guidelines of the U.S. EPA reference dose (0.1 microgram/kg body weight per day) and make calculations based on an average mercury value of 0.619 ppm, then “a 25-kg (or 55-lb) child may consume 75 g (or 2.6 ounces) of canned chunk white tuna only once every 18.6 days.”

 But that’s assuming that the chunk white tuna is the only substantial source of mercury in the child’s diet.
 If he’s eating other seafood, then he should reduce his tuna consumption accordingly.

 And younger, smaller kids?
-It seems pretty obvious that, based on the recommendations above, these children can eat only very small amounts of tuna without exceeding the EPA’s recommended dose.
+It seems pretty obvious that, based on the recommendations above, these children can eat only very small amounts of chunk white tuna without exceeding the EPA’s recommended dose.

-Let’s consider chunk light tuna--the low mercury tuna.
+And let’s consider chunk light tuna–the low mercury tuna.
 If chunk light tuna has 0.137 micrograms mercury/ gram, then according to the EPA, a 10 kg (22 lb) child shouldn’t eat more than about 29 grams (or one ounce) of chunk light tuna every 4 days.

 And again, that’s assuming no other sources of mercury.